MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 For government, use `-EnvironmentName "AzureUSGovernment"`.
 For more details, see [Install Agent for the Azure Government Cloud](~/identity/hybrid/connect/reference-connect-government-cloud.md#install-the-agent-for-the-azure-government-cloud).

-To learn how to verify the certificate and troubleshoot problems see [Verify Machine and backend components support for Application Proxy trust certificate](application-proxy-connector-installation-problem.md).
+To learn how to verify the certificate and troubleshoot problems see [Verify Machine and backend components support for application proxy trust certificate](application-proxy-connector-installation-problem.md).

 ## Under the hood

-Connectors are based on Windows Server Web Application Proxy, so they have most of the same management tools including Windows Event Logs and Windows performance counters.
+Connectors are based on Windows Server Web application proxy, so they have most of the same management tools including Windows Event Logs and Windows performance counters.

 ![Manage event logs with the Event Viewer](media/application-proxy-connectors/event-view-window.png)